llcesselx/cs170/README.md

     imgEl.setAttribute("src", imageUrl);
 }
 ```
-Save teh file, refresh the browser page, and click the button.
+Save the file, refresh the browser page, and click the button.
 You should see the image change.

 Now make a function that will generate a random integer corresponding to numbers on the side of a die (make a `roll()` function).
 Then you can call that `roll()` function to get a random number.
 With that random number you can construct the path to that number's image.
 Once you have the path, you can modify the `<img>` tag's `src` attribute to the new path, and the browser will render the new image, making it appear as though you are rolling a die.
 ```